 Reducing inequality and poverty requires investing in a fair and just economic system, fighting unequal power relations, and preventing and countering the negative impact of crises, policies and programs on gender equality and human rights at all levels.
+V

-- close the income and pension gender gap by ensuring equal pay for work of equal value and guaranteeing a basic income. - install legislation to enforce the open publication of data on wages and general remuneration (pay transparency). vi - implement gender-budgetingvii in all stages of budgeting and planning processes. - invest in women's rights, gender equality and feminist organizations and women's networks in local communities, and recognize women and girls as agents of change in poverty reduction. - implement a feminist foreign policy involving women's rights organizations and other stakeholders in (international) trade negotiations. - end tax-related gender discrimination by regularly subjecting their tax policies to ex-ante and ex-post gender analyses and evaluations to prevent taxes, laws, programs or practices from further increasing gender inequality in income and wealth and from reinforcing existing patriarchal power structures and exclusionary mechanisms. - combat the risks of, and counter poverty among the poorest, most marginalized and stigmatized groups of women and girls, including migrant and refugee women and girls, women and girls in rural areas, the Global South and indigenous women and girls. - End tax evasion by, and subsidies to multinationals so that countries can use these tax revenues to fight poverty and invest in education and healthcare, and in achieving the SDGs.
+- close the income and pension gender gap by ensuring equal pay for work of equal value and guaranteeing a basic income.vi - install legislation to enforce the open publication of data on wages and general remuneration (pay transparency). vii - implement gender-budgeting in all stages of budgeting and planning processes. - invest in women's rights, gender equality and feminist organizations and women's networks in local communities, and recognize women and girls as agents of change in poverty reduction. - implement a feminist foreign policy involving women's rights organizations and other stakeholders in (international) trade negotiations. - end institutional and tax-related gender discrimination by regularly subjecting their tax policies to ex-ante and ex-post gender analyses and evaluations to prevent taxes, laws, programs or practices from further increasing gender inequality in income and wealth and from reinforcing existing patriarchal and colonial power structures and exclusionary mechanisms. - combat the risks of, and counter poverty among the poorest, most marginalized and stigmatized groups of women and girls, including migrant and refugee women and girls, women and girls in rural areas, the Global South, people with disabilities, and indigenous women and girls. - End tax evasion by, and subsidies to multinationals so that countries can use these tax revenues to fight poverty and invest in education and healthcare, and in achieving the SDGs.